RPC

 }

-Our examples use JSX but note that Telefunc works with any UI framework (React, Vue, Angular, Svelte, ...).
+While the examples here use JSX, Telefunc works with any UI framework (React, Vue, Svelte, Solid, ...).

 // CreateTodo.telefunc.js